Battery comparison test. Comparative test of imported and domestic batteries

 10. AKOM;

-The test winner is obvious - it was the Tyumen Battery Premium battery, which showed the highest possible rating and was "ahead of the rest" in all disciplines.
-In addition to this, it turned out to be the best in terms of price and quality.
-In general, only AKOM and SilverStar spoiled the reputation of domestic batteries, but the Tyumen Medved, Zver and Titan Euro Silver received good ratings and entered the TOP-6.
+The winner of the tests is obvious - it was the Tyumen Battery Premium battery, which showed the highest possible rating and was “ahead of the rest” in all disciplines.
+In addition to this, it turned out to be the best in terms of price and quality ratio.
+In general, only AKOM and SilverStar spoiled the reputation of domestic batteries, but Tyumen Bear, Zver and Titan Euro Silver received good ratings and entered the TOP-6.

-If we take the average figures, then the "Russians" turned out to be much better than the "team of the world" both in terms of characteristics and in terms of value for money.
+If we take the average indicators, the “Russians” turned out to be significantly better than the “world team” both in terms of characteristics and in terms of price-quality ratio.
 But that doesn't mean that domestic market will be able to do without foreign products - after all, four domestic brands are not able to fully satisfy the existing demand for car batteries.